 I’d LOVE to know what you thought!

 Leave a rating below in the comments and let me know how you liked it!

 If you’d like to hang out with lots of other Southern Comfort Food lovers, make sure to join my FREE PRIVATE Facebook group.

 Old Fashioned Brunswick Stew

-- 1 ham bone preferably from a country cured ham
+- 1 ham bone preferably from a smoked ham

 - 3 quarts water